laristra/flecsph/README.md

     % make -j8 install

+### Build FleCSPH on Different machines
+There are several different instructions about building FleCSPH in different machines/architecture.
+Please check under [doc/instruction_build](https://github.com/laristra/flecsph/tree/doc/hlim/doc/instruction_build) to find the system that you want.
+We also ask users to put their instructions during your compiling experiences.

  # Running test cases

  You can find each test case in the corresponding app/ directory.
 Currently, we have below cases: